-To work with County and local governments to prepare joint county-local multi-jurisdictional comprehensive plans that will meet the requirements of the comprehensive planning law set forth in Section 66.1001 of the Wisconsin Statutes and serve to refine and detail the regional land use and transportation plan elements and other elements of the regional plan.
+From 2004 through 2010, the Commission staff worked with county and local governments in Kenosha, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties to develop multi-jurisdictional comprehensive plans to meet the requirements of the comprehensive planning law set forth in Section 66.1001 of the Wisconsin Statutes.
+Comprehensive plans adopted by county and local governments serve to refine and detail the land use, transportation, and other elements of the regional plan.